-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov

-- You Must Have All of the Following While in the Field (page 8). - All Barbary Sheep Harvests Must Be Tagged (pages 33). - License Requirements and Fees (see pages 8-13). - Legal Sporting Arms for Barbary Sheep Hunting (specified by hunt code, see pages 26). - · Hunting on Military Reservations (see page 42).
+- You Must Have All of the Following While in the Field (page 8). - All Barbary Sheep Harvests Must Be Tagged (pages 33). - License Requirements and Fees (see pages 8-13). - Legal Sporting Arms for Barbary Sheep Hunting (specified by hunt code, see pages 26). - Hunting on Military Reservations (see page 42). - It is Legal to Harvest a Marked Animal (see page 5).